Snail Farming in Kenya: Things to Consider

 There are many types, but they are edible, so it depends on your preference.
 Generally speaking, two influential groups are Asian snails and African snails.

 The former is more minor than [the] latter, but there are also more regarding reproduction rates.
-African snails have higher meat-to-shell ratios than Asians, but they also eat more food.
+African snails have higher meat-to-shell ratios than Asians but also eat more food.

 Regarding size, I’ve heard that some people keep and grow giant African land snails, which may grow to [10] inches or more.